 I have nothing against fatty cuts of beef.
 I think they are delicious.
 But when it comes to ground beef, especially in casseroles and bakes, I often choose extra-lean, because then I can skip the annoying step of draining the tons of fat that it releases as it cooks.

 However, you can certainly use lean ground beef if you prefer and if that's what you happen to have on hand.

 I haven't tried it so I'm not sure.
 But I suspect that using frozen kale might result in the dish being too watery.

 How to serve this kale casserole?

 This casserole is a complete meal.
-But to round up dinner and add some color to your plate, you can add a side.
-I like to add roasted cherry tomatoes or roasted carrots.
-Both add beautiful color and are very healthy.
+But to round up dinner and add some color to your plate, you can add a side dish.
+I like to add one of these sides:

 Can you keep the leftovers?

 Yes!
 This is another big advantage of this ground beef kale casserole: leftovers keep well in the fridge, in an airtight container.
-You can keep them for up to three days.
-Reheat gently, in the microwave on 50% power.
-You can also freeze leftovers, preferably in individual portions, for up to 3 months.
+Like most ground beef recipes, you can keep them for 3-4 days.

 - 2 tablespoons olive oil

-- 2 cups marinara sauce, no sugar added (I like Rao's)
+- 3 cups marinara sauce no sugar added (I like Rao's) (24 oz)

-- In an oven-and-broiler-safe deep skillet or Dutch oven, heat the olive oil over medium-high heat, about 2 minutes.
+- In a large, deep skillet, heat the olive oil over medium-high heat, about 2 minutes.

-- Add the beef.
-Cook, stirring to break up and crumble the beef, until no longer raw, about 5-7 minutes.
+- Add the ground beef.
+Cook, stirring to break up and crumble the beef, until no longer raw, about 5 minutes.

-- Stir in the salt, pepper, garlic powder, onion powder and oregano.
+- Lower the heat to medium.
+Stir in the salt, pepper, garlic powder, onion powder, and oregano.

-- In batches, stir the kale into the beef mixture, cooking just until it slightly wilts.
+- In batches, stir the kale into the mixture, cooking just until it slightly wilts.

-- Mix half the cheese into the mixture.
+- Turn the heat off.
+Stir 4 oz of the cheese into the mixture.